Tuukka Taponen: Formula Regional European Championship

 Alongside his 2024 Formula Regional Middle East Championship campaign, Taponen tackled the 2024 Formula Regional European Championship for his full-time campaign, driving for R-ace GP alongside Enzo Deligny and FRMEC teammate Zachary David.

-After a podium in his debut race at the Hockenheimring, he got his maiden win not long after at the first race of the third round at Circuit Zandvoort.
+After a podium in his debut race at the Hockenheimring, Taponen got his maiden win not long after at the first race of the third round at Circuit Zandvoort.
 At the next round at the Hungaroring, he got his first pole positions in the series, alongside two more wins and fastest laps for both races.
 Taponen won the next race at Mugello Circuit, claiming another pole position.
 This was highest feat of the year for him, as he had a miserable second half of the season, retiring from five out of the last ten races and getting four points finishes, two of them being second place finishes at the second rounds of Imola Circuit and Circuit de Barcelona-Catalunya.

 With these disappointing performances, the championship battle was dominated by fellow Ferrari Driver Academy driver Rafael Câmara and his F4 UAE rival James Wharton pipped him to the titles runner-up after he had a strong second half of the season compared to Taponen.

-Nevertheless, the Finn finished the championship in a strong third place with four wins, three pole positions, two fastest laps, seven podiums and 198 points.
+Nevertheless, Taponen finished the championship in a strong third place with four wins, three pole positions, two fastest laps, seven podiums and 198 points.